AttilaVural/AttilaVural.github.io/_posts/2023-01-18-twitter-mood-analyser.md

 * Python 3.2.2.22.2.2. or newer
 * PIP (python package manager)

-## 1. fetching tweets - Tweeper and NLKT
+## 1. fetching tweets - SNscraper and vaderSentiment.
+SNscracper - better then tweepy because you don't have to get api login - can scrape more and very simple. vaderSentiment - more sophisticated than TextBlob for sentiment analysis.

 Open up your favorite terminal and create the project folder:
 > mkdir twitter_mood